Frequently Asked Questions

 200+ enterprises were surveyed.
 They also used ratings for each management practice of 1-5 (1 = not relevant to us; 5 = we are leading edge)

-The 'Supporting Documentation' option is mainly for use as part of a 'due diligence' exercise.
+The 'Supporting Documentation' option is mainly for use when your Report is requested by an Investor.
 The documentation should provide information on which your ratings are based in order to improve the credibility of your ratings.
 Examples would include policy statements, employee newsletters, minutes of meetings, training records etc.

 If you are carrying out a Review for the pupose of creating / updating your people management strategy, you may wish to list the need for documentation which would draw attention to your policy decisions.

-People-based inacial ratios, such as total pay over revenue or revenue per head, are best benchmarked against organisations in the same industry and of similar size to yours.
+People-based finacial ratios, such as total pay over revenue or revenue per head, are best benchmarked against organisations in the same industry and of similar size to yours.

 In the UK It is recommended you contact Xpert HR at https://www.xperthr.co.uk/ who may be able to help you.